Afnisse/webapp-docker/readme.md

 of the guest machine, and set the permissions of the website directories and files so you can just move on with your life, with no problem's :)

+* To set php.ini configuration you can edit eather php-development.ini or php-production.ini in website/config/php-\*.ini
 * To update the virtual host of your website, please edit `website/config/000-default.conf`
 * To update apache2.conf used on your website, please edit `website/config/apache2.conf`
 * To change the user/id used on the website please edit `website/config/passwd`